melvinyap/GettingCleaningDataProject/README.md

 :--- | :---
 activity_labels.txt | Code table used to replace the activity code with its descriptive activity name. features.txt | Used to identify features that contains mean and standard deviation.
-Their respective column indexes are used to filter the data frame columns as per the project requirements. subject_test.txt | Contains volunteer subject IDs that are used to merge with the test data. subject_train.txt | Contains volunteer subject IDs that are used to merge with the training data.
+Their respective column indexes are used to filter the data frame columns as per the project requirements. subject_test.txt | Contains volunteer subject IDs that are used to merge with the testing data. subject_train.txt | Contains volunteer subject IDs that are used to merge with the training data.
 X_test.txt | Testing data of feature signal measurements in the *test* folder used for analysis.
-X_train.txt | Training data of feature signal measurements in the *train* folder used for analysis. y_test.txt | Testing activity codes in the *test* folder that is used to merge with the test data. y_train.txt | Training activity codes in the *train* folder that is used to merge with the test data.
+X_train.txt | Training data of feature signal measurements in the *train* folder used for analysis. y_test.txt | Testing activity codes in the *test* folder that is used to merge with the testing data. y_train.txt | Training activity codes in the *train* folder that is used to merge with the training data.

 ## Explanation of *run_analysis.R*